 licensed or regulated outcome means compliance with eligibility requirements for an occupational licence, or any legislative requirements to hold a training product in order to carry out an activity in an industry or occupation.

+National Register has the same meaning as in Commonwealth Act.

+National VET Provider Collection has the same meaning as in the VET Data Policy.

+non-referring State has the same meaning as in the Regulations.

 NRT Logo means the Nationally Recognised Training Logo as specified in the NRT Logo Conditions of Use policy.

 NRT Logo Conditions of Use policy means the Nationally Recognised Training Logo Conditions of Use Policy set out under Schedule 2 of this instrument.

+outcome standards has the same meaning as in the Regulations.

+person has the same meaning as in the Interpretation Act 1994 (WA).

+personal information has the same meaning as in the Privacy Act 1988 (Cth).

-prepaid fee means any fee relating to the delivery of services paid to an NVR registered training organisation by, or on behalf of an individual prior to the services to which the fee relates being delivered by the organisation.
+prepaid fee means any fee relating to the delivery of services paid to a WA registered provider by, or on behalf of an individual prior to the services to which the fee relates being delivered by the provider.

+registered training organisation has the same meaning as in the Commonwealth Act.

+Registrar has the same meaning as in the Student Identifiers Act 2014 (Cth).

+registration code has the same meaning as in the Commonwealth Act.

+registration standards 2025 has the same meaning as in the Regulations.

+Regulations means the Vocational Education and Training (General) Regulations 2009 (WA).

+scope of registration has the same meaning as in the Regulations.

 services means:

 training and assessment;